joy-kitson/joy-kitson.github.io/index.md

 [Computational Science Graduate Fellow](https://www.krellinst.org/csgf/fellows/profile?n=kitson2021) in 2021.

-I study how to best harness high perfromance computing (HPC) resources to support scientific simulations.
-In particular, my current work focuses on leveraging HPC systems to improve our understanding of how infectious diseases spread by studing ways to balance the flexibility and granularity of agent-based modeling techniques with their computational costs.
-I have also studied the efficacy of a range of parallel frameworks in providing *performance portability*, efficient execution on a range of HPC systems, for scientific applcations.
+I study how to best harness high performance computing (HPC) resources to support scientific simulations.
+In particular, my current work focuses on leveraging HPC systems to improve our understanding of how infectious diseases spread by studying ways to balance the flexibility and granularity of agent-based modeling techniques with their computational costs.
+I have also studied the efficacy of a range of parallel frameworks in providing *performance portability*, efficient execution on a range of HPC systems, for scientific applications.
 For more details, feel free to check out my [CV](/assets/img/cv.pdf) or
 [Google Scholar profile](https://scholar.google.com/citations?user=6b_rN9kAAAAJ).